prudhvirajmahankali/vendor_system/README.md

-# important commads for working on this project
+# Important commads for working on this project
 1) python manage.py runserver       --      run the server,
 2) python manage.py makemigrations  --      for making the migrations,
 3) python manage.py sqlmigrate <app_name><migration_filenumber>     -- you will get the sql query,
 4) python migrate       --         it will create the models in the local_server of the postgresql,

-# this apis is secured with superuser
+# These apis is secured with superuser
 username    --  prudhviraj,
 password    --  1234

-# apis
+# api endpoints

 1) Create a new vendor:
 http://127.0.0.1:8000/POST/api/vendors/